Skip to main content

 Advice for First Time Commuters - Decathlon UK

-Please click on the logo to find out more
+Please click on the logo to find out more.

 You’ve declared your intention to commute by bike.
 That’s great, now what?
 If you’re a first time bike commuter, here are five key tips to get you going.

 Warmer weather, a little exercise, command of your mobility, a food reward, or maybe yet another transit strike — no matter what the motive is, you’ve declared your intention to commute by bike.
 That’s great, now what?
-If you’re a first time bike commuter, here are five key tips to get you rolling.
+If you’re a first time bike commuter, here are some key tips to get you rolling.

 1. Prepare your bike – Dust off your bike and show it some love if it’s been languishing in the shadows at home for a while.
 Even if it hasn’t been that long, have an experienced mechanic look it over to see what needs tightening, greasing, inflating, or replacing.
 The best bike for first time commuting is the one that’s in tip-top shape before putting the rubber side down.
 Prevention goes a long way in addressing common roadside problems before they can happen to you.